friends-of-wp/wp-dev-cli/readme.md

 This command line tool helps WordPress developers with their daily work.
 It is maintained by the [Friends of WP](https://www.friendsofwp.com) and published unter the MIT license.

+## Why not using the official WordPress CLI?

+There is already a perfect [WordPress CLI](https://wp-cli.org/) out there.
+So why did we decide to implement one on our own?
+The classic CLI is build to manage your installed WordPress without using a browser.
+It helps with the daily work.

+Our new CLI is built for developers.
+It provides all needed tools to create plugins, themes and other elements.
+So the dev cli is used before the go live and the classic one afterwards.

 ## Usage

 Download the latest version of our PHAR archive and give it afterwards rights to be executed.